Quercus humboldtii: Distribution and habitat

-It grows in the mountains with an altitudinal range from 1,000 to 3,200 m.
-It is found on all three Colombian Andean mountain ranges and some lowland inter-Andean regions.
+It grows in the mountains with an elevational range from 1,000 to 3,200 m.
+It is found on all three Colombian Andean mountain ranges and some lowland inter-Andean regions, and in the Serranía del Darién on the border between Panama and Colombia.

 The tree grows in the Andean highlands where the mean annual temperature is 16−24 °C, and the mean annual rainfall 1500–2500 mm.
 It can be found in moderately fertile and deep soils as well as in degraded soils, preferring shallow soils with a thick layer of humus.
 The acorns provide important food for wildlife; two parrots – the rusty-faced parrot and Fuertes's parrot – are endemic to the threatened montane ecosystems of the Colombian Andes and are particularly dependent on the Andean oak forests as a home.